mybooking-es/mybooking-wp-plugin/readme.txt

 * First release.

 == Upgrade Notice ==

+= 2.1.1 =
+* New: Shortcode products add new parameter to show a sublist of products

 = 2.1.0 =
 * Fixed: Rent Selector - Date and duration.
 Duration was not activated on select date + Fixed columns width on iOS